 The maiden flight of the H145M was completed in November 2014 and European Aviation Safety Agency (EASA) certification was received in May 2015.

 The H145M performed its first flight with HForce weapon management system in September 2017.

 H145M orders and deliveries

 AS332 C1e Super Puma is a new-generation, twin-engine helicopter in the Super Puma range.

 The German Armed Forces (Bundeswehr) placed a €194m contract with Airbus Helicopters for the delivery of 15 H145M helicopters to the German Air Force.
 The first two H145M helicopters were delivered to the German Armed Forces in December 2015 and the deliveries were concluded in June 2017.

-Airbus received a contract from Bundeswehr in June 2015 to deliver comprehensive service support for the H145M fleet, which will enter service with the German Air Force to perform operations with Special Forces Command (Kommando Spezialkräfte).
+Airbus received a contract from Bundeswehr in June 2015 to deliver comprehensive service support for the H145M fleet, which have been commissioned by the German Air Force to perform operations with Special Forces Command (Kommando Spezialkräfte).